Your ward councillors are:

 Based on feedback from residents, ward councillors have set the following current ward priorities:

 - improving the local environment

 - increasing community involvement

 - promoting community safety

 The Ward Team will focus their work and allocate the ward budget to projects which help address these priorities.

 The ward also receives a budget allocation for improvements to local highways.
-It's called the Ward Highways Capital Scheme and is a four-year programme formed from capital resources set aside from the main Highways Capital Programme.
+It's called the Ward Highways Capital Scheme and is a 4-year programme formed from capital resources set aside from the main Highways Capital Programme.
 The amount allocated for 2019 to 2023 is £125,693.

 Consultations and decisions on funding happen at ward committee meetings and through surveys and councillor surgeries.

 Community groups and voluntary organisations based in the ward can apply for budget funding by making ward grant applications.